BUSINESS ENERGY

 These thresholds help suppliers better tailor gas and electricity contracts to meet the specific needs of micro businesses, offering lower rates and simpler switching processes.

-Bigger businesses have a limited “switching window” which is set by the existing supplier and can restrict when they can compare and switch energy.
+Bigger businesses have a limited “switching window” which is set by the existing supplier and can restrict when they can switch.

-But micro businesses can switch with 30 days' notice, meaning they have a greater opportunity to find better rates without worrying about missing a specific timeframe.
+But micro businesses can switch with 30 days' notice.
+This offers a greater opportunity to find better rates without worrying about missing a specific timeframe.

 What are the benefits of switching energy suppliers for small businesses?